SSLMate/certspotter/man/certspotter-script.md

 `tbs_sha256`

 :    A string containing the hex-encoded SHA-256 digest of the TBSCertificate, as defined in RFC 6962 Section 3.2.
      Certificates and their corresponding precertificates have the same `tbs_sha256` value.
+You can compute the TBS digest of a certificate using the `-printhash` option of the certspotter-authorize(8) command.

 `pubkey_sha256`